Rammsauer/greenwashing/README.md

     With insomnia, nothing is real.
     Everything is far away.
 Everything
     is a copy of a copy of a copy.

+Other people make copies, all with Starbucks cups, sipping.
 </pre>